News Article

 Sana Irfan was duly elected as Co-President Welfare and Liberation with 367 votes.

-Congratulations: A big well done to all candidates for standing in this election.
-There was a great atmosphere across campus during election week, with brilliant ideas and conversations throughout.
+Congratulations: A sincere well done to every candidate who stood in this election.
+There was a genuinely positive atmosphere across campus during election week, with thoughtful ideas and conversations throughout.
 Congratulations to Claudia, Samson and Sana.

 In this section